 - Who we are and what we do

 Epwell Parish Council (EPC) consists of five members from our community who each serve for a period of four years.
-The next election of the full council will be in May 2022.
+The next election of the full council will be in May 2026.
 A serving member can stand again for election.
 If, for any reason, a councillor cannot serve their full term the remaining councillors have the power to co-opt a replacement councillor to serve until the next full election.
-Parish councillors are non party political and are not paid for parish council work.
+Parish Councillors are non party political and are not paid for Parish Council work.

-The Chairman is elected (or re-elected) by the council members annually at the Annual Parish Council Meeting, in May.
+The Chairman and Vice-Chairman are elected (or re-elected) by the council members annually at the Annual Parish Council Meeting, in May.

 - Gavin Lloyd-Thomas (Chairman) email@example.com

 The Parish Council employs a Parish Clerk to carry out the day-to-day business of the council.
 The Clerk advises the council on correct procedures, deals with correspondence and notices, arranges meeting agendas (with the Chairman), prepares minutes and implements council decisions, but has no vote at council meetings.
 They also act as the Responsible Financial Officer (RFO), appointed by the council to administer the council’s finances.

 Our Parish Clerk is Christine Coles, who will also act as RFO.
 She can be contacted on email@example.com.

 The Parish Council holds 3 types of meetings which are all open to the public:

 - Parish Council Meetings … held 6 times per year, to conduct the regular business of the Parish Council.
 Members of the community are welcome to attend

 - Extraordinary Meetings … are sometimes held to review Planning Applications when planning timescales prevent discussion at a regular Parish Council Meeting, but these meetings can also cover other Council business where deferral to our next regular meeting is inappropriate.